sharetheloveio/sharethelove.io/picture-elements/3d-floorplan.md

----
-description: Floorplan card using the picture-elements card
----

 # 3D Floorplan Card

-This simple card displays a 3D floorplan and overlays black boxes to create the effect of lights turning on and off in the selected rooms.
+_This simple card displays a 3D floorplan and overlays black boxes to create the effect of lights turning on and off in the selected rooms._

 ![](../.gitbook/assets/floorplan.gif)